MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/injectedinputmouseinfo.md

 The following example shows how to inject basic mouse input.

-1. Create an instance of an [InputInjector](inputinjector.md) object by calling its static [TryCreate](inputinjector_trycreate_508033141.md) method and then prepare for the mouse input through the [InputInjector.InjectMouseInput](inputinjector_injectmouseinput_469589153.md) method.
+1. Create an instance of an [InputInjector](inputinjector.md) object by calling its static [TryCreate](inputinjector_trycreate_508033141.md) method and use the [InputInjector.InjectMouseInput](inputinjector_injectmouseinput_469589153.md) method to set up for the mouse input.

     ```csharp
     InjectedInputMouseInfo inputInfo = new InjectedInputMouseInfo();